Kati0613/A-Maze-ing/Readme.md

 ## Maze generation algorithm

+The maze is generated using a Wilson-style loop-erased random walk.
+The generator starts from the entry cell and gradually connects the rest of the maze by walking from unvisited cells until they reach the carved region.
+Each walk is simplified by removing loops, which keeps the final structure connected and avoids cycles in perfect mode.

+Before the algorithm starts, the generator reserves a fixed "42" pattern in the center of the maze when the maze is large enough.
+Those cells are excluded from the random-walk process so the pattern remains visible in the final map.
+If the maze is too small to fit the pattern, the generator prints an error message and skips the pattern.

+When the maze is marked as non-perfect, the generator performs an additional pass that removes some extra walls with a small probability.
+This creates loops while still avoiding large open 3x3 areas.

 ## Algorithm choice

+Wilson's algorithm was chosen because it produces unbiased perfect mazes and fits well with the cell-based wall representation used in this project.
+The implementation is also easy to extend with extra rules, such as the reserved "42" pattern and the optional imperfect-mode pass.

 ## Reusable part

+The reusable part of the project is the `mazegen` package.
+It provides the maze model, the generator, and the solver as separate components, so the same logic can be used from the CLI entry point, the visualizer, or any other Python code.

+- `Maze` stores the maze size, entry and exit positions, and the generated map.
+- `MazeGenerator` builds the maze and serializes the wall representation.
+- `MazeSolver` finds the shortest path and step-by-step BFS states.

+This separation makes it possible to reuse the generation and solving logic without depending on the graphical layer.

 ## Display Options
 The project provides a graphical visualization of the maze using MiniLibX (MLX), allowing the user to interact with the generated maze in real time.